AdaCore/cuda/doc/limitations.rst

  - Tagged types cannot be passed between the host and the device.
  - Parameters that can be passed to a ``CUDA_Execute`` calls are limited to scalars in input mode and accesses.
+ - The toolchain is only Linux hosted, Windows ports are not available.